The future of AI: What to expect in the next 5 years

 The following industries will be affected most by AI:

-2. Healthcare.
+- Healthcare.
 AI will likely become a standard tool for doctors and physician assistants tasked with diagnostic work.
 Society should expect the rate of accurate medical diagnosis to increase.
-But the sensitivity of patient data and complexity of navigating the laws that protect them are also likely to lead to an even more complicated medical-legal environment and increased costs of doing business.
+But the sensitivity of patient data and complexity of navigating the laws that protect them are also likely to lead to an even more complicated medical-legal environment, shifting patient expectations regarding ownership of and access to their medical data, and increased costs of doing business.

-4. Law.
+- Law.
 We can expect to see the number of small and medium-sized firms to fall over the next five years, as small teams of one to three humans working with AI systems do the work that would have required 10-20 lawyers in the past and do it more quickly and more cost effectively.
-Given the proper prompts, chatbots are already able to provide rudimentary summaries of applicable laws and draft contract clause language.
+Given the proper prompts, generative AI is already able to provide rudimentary summaries of applicable laws and draft contract clause language.
 Based on the last few years of AI development and presuming it continues apace, by 2028 the number of human lawyers in the U.S. could be cut by 25% or more.

 Examining AI's long-term dangers